 When food enters this organ, the body releases a hormone that causes the colon to contract.
 These contractions move previously eaten food further through the digestive system, which can result in the urge to pass stool.

 For some people, the gastrocolic reflex is mild, causing no symptoms.
-For others, the gastrocolic reflex is intense, and the urge to poop after eating can be particularly severe.
+For others, the reflex is intense, and the urge to poop after eating can be particularly strong.

 Certain health conditions can affect the gastrocolic reflex.
-For example, irritable bowel syndrome (IBS) can cause a person’s digestive tract to move food through their system at a much faster rate.
+For example, irritable bowel syndrome (IBS) can cause a person’s digestive tract to move food through their system much faster.

 Other conditions that could cause a person to pass stool more quickly than average include:

 - inflammatory bowel disease (IBD)

 The conditions above may increase the intensity of the gastrocolic reflex, resulting in an urge to poop soon after eating.
 They may also give rise to additional digestive symptoms, such as:

 Another potential cause of feeling the urge to poop is fecal or bowel incontinence.
 The condition may range in severity from mild to a complete loss of bowel control.

 Fecal incontinence is relatively easy to differentiate from the effects of an intense gastrocolic response to food.
 Specifically, fecal incontinence can occur at any time.
 It does not only occur after eating.